Three Weeks Before Election Day

 Do bring your kids.
 Children 15 and under can accompany you to the voting booth.
 It demonstrates the importance of voting and good citizenship.

-Don't use your cell phone at the polling place from check-in through the voting booth.
-You can use it while you're in line as long as you don't talk politics or create a disturbance.
+Don't talk on your cell phone at the polling place from check-in through the voting booth.
+You can use your cell phone while you're in line as long as you don't talk politics or create a disturbance.

 Before Leaving Home on Election Day